Postgraduate MSc/PgDip/PgCert

 Learning experience

 We've developed the course to equip you with the practical engineering knowledge and experience required by industry.
-Current course topics include includes a focus on tall buildings, bridge engineering, seismic engineering with finite element analysis and computational structural design.
+Current course topics include includes a focus on general building analysis and design, tall buildings, bridge engineering, seismic engineering with finite element analysis and computational structural design.
 You will also strengthen your research and analytical skills by completing a dissertation on a topic of your choice.
 Learn more about the current course modules in the section below.

 Course team